Booker scores 27 points, Suns beat Wizards 125-112 in return

 Suns: F Kelly Oubre was out with a right knee injury. … Ayton had 10 rebounds in the first half. … Booker had a +25 plus/minus rating. … Rubio had 15 points, nine assists and three steals.

-Wizards: Garrison Mathews was out for personal reasons. … Robinson scored 13 points on 5-for-5 shooting in 13 minutes in the first half. … Ish Smith hit a deep 3-pointer to beat the first-quarter buzzer.
+Wizards: G Garrison Mathews was out for personal reasons. … Robinson scored 13 points on 5-for-5 shooting in 13 minutes in the first half. … Ish Smith hit a deep 3-pointer to beat the first-quarter buzzer. … C Thomas Bryant had 10 points and seven rebounds on his 23rd birthday.

 UP NEXT